loriortiz/cover-11ty/content/Articles/lou-reed-int/index.md

   _What do you feel that songs like that communicate on the level of songs, when they're being heard as music as opposed to read as abstracted lyrics?_

-  Fun rock
+  Fun rock.

   _And what does that communicate?_

-  I always think of it. essentially I think of it as about freedom.
+  I always think of it.
+Essentially I think of it as about freedom.

   _There are certainly particular songs of yours which meld the two, and maybe even consciously try to rehabilitate social awareness as something which is ultimately "fun" because if you're in prison, or dead, you can't have that great a time.
 Songs like "Voices of Freedom.”_